1If you have had epilepsy since childhood many people in your life will already know you have epilepsy

 If you’re a member of clubs or do activities, does anyone there need to know?
 Some leisure and swimming facilities now have a sign up asking people to tell them if they have any of the following conditions, of which epilepsy is one.

 “One of my seizure triggers is exercise.
-My seizures are quite well controlled but when I go swimming, I always let the lifeguard I have epilepsy and to keep an eye on me in the pool.”
+My seizures are quite well controlled but when I go swimming, I always tell the lifeguard I have epilepsy and ask them to keep an eye on me in the pool.”
 Paige

 Stories by you